SadhikaA/sadhikaa.github.io/notes/operatingsys.md

 - 40 for user tasks (set by nice, which gives it lower priority)
 - 100 for realtime/kernel
 - two seperate priority queues, active and expired
+- real time has higher priority than user tasks
+- lots of heuristics to determine moving around the tasks

 ### Multi Core Scheduling

 - Not a huge difference from single core scheduling
+- helpful to have per-core data structures for scheduling (limit context switching, greater cache coherence)
-- !Affinity scheduling!: once a thread is scheduled on a CPU, OS tries to reschedule it on the same CPU
+- !Affinity scheduling!: once a thread is scheduled on a CPU, OS tries to reschedule it on the same CPU, allows us to reuse cache, predict branches

 Spinlock: doesn't put calling thread to sleep, it just busy waits
 - when do we want this: waiting for limited number of threads